MK2112/nn-zero-to-hero-notes/README.md

 ## License

 This repository is licensed under the MIT License.
-Feel free to use the provided materials for educational purposes, but please attribute the original content to Andrej Karpathy and provide a link back to the tutorial series.
+Please attribute the original content to Andrej Karpathy and provide links to the tutorial series and this repo.